 Skip to main content

 Storefront API v3 lets you build your own storefront UI while Scalev handles catalog, carts, checkout, customer accounts, delivery locations, orders, and payment instructions.
-Start here to understand the setup you need and the API flow your frontend uses from product browsing to checkout and customer account pages.
+Use this as the complete A-Z implementation guide after you understand the Storefront API overview, auth model, checkout flow, and optional advertising conversion events.
 A Storefront API storefront can be hosted as a static frontend, for example on Cloudflare Pages, Vercel, Netlify, or any CDN, without building a custom backend or same-origin proxy.
 The frontend calls https://api.scalev.com directly.

 Architecture